-The time residue distribution after ToT correction for these three sets of termination resistors such as 15\,$\Omega$, 18\,$\Omega$ and 22\,$\Omega$ are shown in Figs.~\ref{fig:refthreesettreso1} (a), (b) and (c) respectively.
-The 0 to 19th X-strips with termination resistance 15\,$\Omega$ are overlapped for all strips in Y-side.
-Thus, $t_x - t_y$ is taken for only those events where both X- and Y- strips have the same termination resistor instead of mixing with all possible combinations of termination resistance.
+The time residual distribution after ToT correction for these three sets of termination resistors such as 15\,$\Omega$, 18\,$\Omega$ and 22\,$\Omega$ are shown in Figs.~\ref{fig:refthreesettreso1} (a), (b) and (c) respectively.
+The 0 to 19th X-strips with termination resistance 15\,$\Omega$ are overlapped for all strips on Y-side.
+Thus, $t_x - t_y$ is taken for only those events where both X- and Y- strips have the same termination resistor instead of mixing with all possible combinations of termination resistances.

 All resolutions, with and without the ToT corrections are given in Table~\ref{tab:l5timeresotabnge6}.
-There are small differences in the extrapolation errors in these three sets of data, which are mainly due to the non-uniformity of gain of RPCs in the miniICAL detector.
+There are small differences in the extrapolation errors in these three sets of data, which are mainly due to the non-uniformity of gain of RPCs in the mini-ICAL detector.

 It is observed that the corrected time resolution after the Bin-by-Bin offsets does not differ much even if the termination resistors are changed.
 This result might be due to the fact that the values of three different resistances are nearest.
 To verify that this is not the case, one set of readings with the same conditions were taken by replacing all the three different resistors with 39~$\Omega$.
 The result is shown in Fig.~\ref{fig:refthreesettreso139}.
-This corroborates that changing the termination resistor will not influence the ToT correction.
-This means that the walk in the larger pulses is not much, hence the saturation of pulse width at larger pulses will not contribute to time walk correction.
-The reason for the bumps seen on the either side of gaussian part of $t_{x} - \textbf{ } t_{y}$ as seen in Fig.~\ref{fig:refthreesettreso1} is not clear and under further study.
+This corroborates that changing the termination resistor does not influence the ToT correction.
+This means that the walk in the larger pulses is not much, hence the saturation of pulse width at larger pulses does not contribute to time walk correction.
+The reason for the bumps seen on either side of the Gaussian part of $t_{x} - \textbf{ } t_{y}$ as seen in Fig.~\ref{fig:refthreesettreso1} is not clear and under further study.